Some of these facts about the Great Wall of China will surprise you. Myths have been perpetuated for decades about the grand structure.

 Why Did People Think the Great Wall Was Visible From Space?

-Back in 1754, way before space travel was a thing, an English clergyman wrote that the wall is so long that it must be visible from the moon.
+Back in 1754, way before space travel was possible, an English clergyman wrote that the wall is so long that it must be visible from the moon.
 Sir Henry Norman, an English journalist, decided to make the same claim in 1895.
 Both were impressed by the wall, but neither knew very much about space.

 For decades to follow, the idea that the Great Wall of China must be visible from space was propagated by writers.
 Eventually, the notion became common belief and wiggled its way into textbooks.